WarmCyan/meta-get/README.md

 ## Status

-This project is still under development and is not yet in a usable state.
+This project is still in early development and is not yet in a usable state.

 ## Basic Features (eventually)